Restore My Photos

 Frequently Asked Questions

-Everything you need to know about our photo restoration and colourisation services.
+Helpful answers about my photo restoration and colourisation services.

 How much does photo restoration cost?

-Our photo restoration services start from £9 for basic repairs.
-Advanced restoration typically costs between £15-£25, and full colourisation start from £30.
-We provide free, no-obligation quotes for every project.
+My photo restoration services start from £9 for basic repairs.
+Advanced restoration typically costs between £15-£25, and full colourisation starts from £30.
+I provide free, no-obligation quotes for every project.

 How long does it take to restore a photo?

 Most restorations are completed in less than 24 hours.
 For very complex projects or multiple photos, it may take up to 1-3 days.
-We always provide an estimated delivery date with your quote.
+I always provide an estimated delivery date with each quote.

 How should I scan my photos for restoration?

-For the best results, scan your photograph at a minimum of 600 DPI.
-If the original image is small and you would like it enlarged, please select 1200 DPI (if your scanner supports this option).
+For the best results, scan photographs at a minimum of 600 DPI.
+If the original image is small and needs enlarging, please select 1200 DPI if the scanner supports this option.
 A higher resolution captures more detail, which significantly improves the final result.

-Yes, we can repair photos with significant tears, missing pieces, water damage, and severe fading.
-Our experts use advanced reconstruction techniques to rebuild missing details based on the surrounding context.
+Yes, I can repair photos with significant tears, missing pieces, water damage and severe fading.
+I use advanced reconstruction techniques to rebuild missing details based on the surrounding context.

 Will my original digital file be safe?

 Absolutely.
-We never modify your original file; all work is done on a copy.
-We use secure cloud storage and encrypted connections to ensure your photos are kept private and safe at all times.
+I never modify the original file; all work is done on a copy.
+I use secure cloud storage and encrypted connections to keep photos private and safe at all times.

-Currently, we specialise in high-resolution digital restoration.
-We provide you with a high-quality file that you can print at any local or online photo lab.
-This allows us to keep our prices low and turnaround times fast.
+Currently, I specialise in high-resolution digital restoration.
+I provide a high-quality file that can be printed at any local or online photo lab, which keeps prices low and turnaround times fast.

 Scan Settings for Best Results